tpn006/mr_software/README.md

 # Install instructions

-Our tool can be ran as either a python3 program or a unix command line tool.
+Our tool can be ran as a unix command line tool.

 ### Required Dependencies
 Either way, there are a two required dependencies.
 Running our tool requires the `pyfaidx` and `scipy` libraries to be installed.
 You can install those libraries using `pip`: